 - Internet 1000 – 100% fiber based Internet service with the speed of up to 1000 megabits per second (the real usable download speed is up to 940Mbps as the rest is an overhead capacity reserved to deliver the data).
 This is often called gigabit Internet, regardless of the provider as 1000 megabits equal 1 gigabit.
 Upload speed is 940Mbps.

-The speeds described as up to should not be taken as that an Internet provider seeks for some sort of safety for itself, as often this depends on factors including site traffic, content provider server capacity, internal network management factors, and end user device capabilities.
+The AT&T Internet speeds described as up to should not be taken as that an Internet provider seeks for some sort of safety for itself, as often this depends on factors including site traffic, content provider server capacity, internal network management factors, and end user device capabilities.

 As shown above, upload speeds differ a lot between “fiber to premises” and “100% fiber” types of Internet services.
 The first one delivers lower upload speeds when they’re compared to download speeds.
 The second one is symmetrical, that is, download and upload speeds are equalized.